Welcome to PE and Health at Meadow Park! Our focus this school year is empowering all students to be fit, healthy, and caring learners.

 |Enhance interpersonal skills, outline goals and apply strategies to enhance performance, and explain and evaluate your performance.|

-Journals, written reflections, and
+Journals, written reflections, dressing down for class, and

 Assessment of Learning.
 Meadow Park uses the Standards Based Learning System of the Beaverton School District.
 The key elements of this system are: